 Extinction is ‘normal’

 The extinction of plants and animals, as such, could be interpreted as ‘normal’.
-Today’s species constitute only 5 to 10 percent of the plants and animals that ever existed on the globe.
+Today’s species constitute only 5-10% of the plants and animals that ever existed on the globe.
 This means that 90-95% of all animals and plants that ever lived on the globe ceased to exist.

 However, with the rise of the number of sedentary humans, the extinction rate grew exponentially.
 There are many reasons for extinction: the destruction of habitats, invasive species, industrial and household pollution, over-population, and extreme exploitation of ecosystems, for instance through agriculture.

 The problem is that we do not even remotely know how many species of plants and animals exist on the globe.
 Estimates range from 3 to 100 million species.
 Elephants, tigers, and polar bears can easily be spotted.
 But most animals can only be detected with a microscope.
 This makes conservation an immense challenge.

 Conservation of global biodiversity